TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab8.md

 ### Grading

-You can earn up to 40 points for your _Jasmin program_, up to 40 points for your _code generator_, and up to 20 points for the _challege_.
+You can earn up to 40 points for your _Jasmin program_, up to 40 points for your _code generator_, and up to 20 points for the _challenge_.

 ### Early Feedback